National League Hitters That Benefit From the Universal DH

 Hampson can do three things very well; hit for average, get on base, and steal bases.
 In his 331 minor league games, Hampson slashed .311/.383/.455 with a 10.4% walk rate and 130 steals in 155 attempts (83.9%).
 With his contact skills, approach, and speed, Hampson is tailor-made for one of the top two spots in the order where he can score a ton of runs.
 In a neutral park, Hampson is likely a 5-10 homer bat, but at Coors, he could get up into the teens over a full season.
 If the Rockies play at Coors this season, that’s obviously a boost for Hampson.
 But even if they play elsewhere at a neutral site, Hampson’s AVG/OBP/SB upside gives him plenty of upside in fantasy.
 Just look back to his dynamic September if you want a teaser of what Hampson is capable of.

-If it’s not Hampson, Sam Hilliard could get a boost in playing time as well.
+If it’s not Hampson, Sam Hilliard could get a boost in playing time as well with both the added DH spot and Ian Desmond’s departure (for 2020) opening up plenty of at-bats.
 After a massive 2019 season in the upper minors, Hillard continued to mash with Colorado and was in the running for the left-field job in Spring Training.
 Both should be owned in standard mixed leagues due to their upside and potential for playing time.

 A.J.
 Pollock (OF – LAD)